 Widget

-The custom-integrated controls are able to be configured and populated from server-side resources and fire server-side events.
+These integrated controls can be configured with server-side resources and trigger server-side events.

 For a full list of properties, methods and events see the API documentation.